MrPurple6411/BetterScannerRoom/README.md

 Name | Value | Description
 :--- | :-----: | :---
-FireExtinguisherHolderRechargeValue | 0.005 | set to 0 to disable recharging the fuel when placed in a holder ScannerSpeedNormalInterval | 14.0 | the default interval in seconds for locating a new blip ScannerSpeedMinimumInterval | 1.0 | sets the fastest rate that your scanner can run at, after other adjustments ScannerSpeedIntervalPerModule | 3.0 | each speed module added removes 3.0 seconds from the interval
+ScannerSpeedNormalInterval | 14.0 | the default interval in seconds for locating a new blip ScannerSpeedMinimumInterval | 1.0 | sets the fastest rate that your scanner can run at, after other adjustments ScannerSpeedIntervalPerModule | 3.0 | each speed module added removes 3.0 seconds from the interval